ayok60/trivia_api/README.md

 ## Author

-The API was built `__init__` and tested `test_flaskr.py` by Aya Khashoggi The rest of the app was written by [Udacity](https://www.udacity.com) as a API final project for [Full Stack Web Developer Nanodgree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044)
+The API was built `__init__` and tested `test_flaskr.py` by Aya Khashoggi The rest of the app was written by [Udacity](https://www.udacity.com) as an API final project for [Full Stack Web Developer Nanodgree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044)